macstadium/orka-tekton/README.md

 ## Usage

-You can use these `Tasks` one of two ways:
+You can use these `Tasks` one of two ways: to spin up and clean up **a single macOS build agent** OR **multiple macOS build agents (in series or in parallel)**.

 ### Single macOS build agent

-You can create a pipeline based around the `orka-full` task.
+To spin up, run a build on, and then clean up a single macOS build agent, you can create a pipeline based around the `orka-full` task.

 The sample [`build-audiokit-pipeline`](samples/build-audiokit-pipeline.yml) shows you how to use the `orka-full` task in a pipeline that performs the following operations:
 1. Clones a git repository.
 2. Passes it to the Orka build agent.
 3. Stores build artifacts on a persistent volume.
+4. Cleans up the Orka environment.

 ### Multiple macOS build agents

-You can create pipelines that use the three modular `Tasks`: `orka-init`, `orka-deploy`, and `orka-teardown` (in that order).
+To spin up, run a build on, and then clean up multiple macOS build agents, you can create pipelines that use the three modular `Tasks`: `orka-init`, `orka-deploy`, and `orka-teardown` (in that order).

 1. `orka-init` sets up an Orka job runner.
 1. `orka deploy` deploys one or more VMs (either in parallel or consecutively).
 1. `orka-teardown` cleans up your Orka environment.
-You need to use this task in the `finally` clause of the `Pipeline`.
+This task should be used only in the `finally` clause of the `Pipeline`.
+Including this task in a pipeline is optional.

 > **IMPORTANT:** To use the modular approach, you need to configure a Kubernetes service account to run the `Pipeline`.
 See [here](#Configuring-A-Kubernetes-Service-Account).